Radulfr-Stark/Radulfr-Stark/README.md

 I've learned a little bit of C and C++, I also tried some Python, Html and CSS.
 But I'm surelly a newbe.

-Sacrificing a little time for learning is worth a lot, and as the Grandmaster of chess Mikhail Tal says: "There are two kinds of sacrifices: good ones and mine." https://upload.wikimedia.org/wikipedia/commons/b/bf/Mikhail_Tal_1982.jpg
+Sacrificing a little time for learning is worth a lot, and as the Grandmaster of chess Mikhail Tal says: "There are two kinds of sacrifices: good ones and mine.